 Above is the main courtyard of International House Valencia.

 Both schools were close to our house.
 Our daily commute was a nice 20-minute bike ride each way.

 On our first day of school, after I met Sophia and Oliver’s teacher, I tapped down a flight of stairs to look for my own class.
-It took about one minute to realize how normal everyone was (no grammar police!) and of course I was in exactly the right course for my spanish level.
-I was surprised to be the only american in a class of ten students, and fascinated upon learning that Spanish was our only common language.
+It took about one minute to realize how normal everyone was (no grammar police!) and of course I was in exactly the right course for my Spanish level.
+I was surprised to be the only American in a class of ten students, and fascinated to learn that Spanish was our only common language.